XiaoHuPsy/BIM/README.md

 **BIM uses the Particle Swarm optimization algorithm to estimate free parameters, which requires MATLAB version R2014b or later.**

 The folder **BIM** contains the core functions of BIM, which can be fitted to data from any memory task (recall test or 2AFC recognition test) with prospective or retrospective confidence ratings.
-Run *fit_bim.m* for confidence ratings in continous scale (0-1) and *fit_bim_bins.m* for confidence in discrete rating scale.
+Run *fit_bim.m* for confidence ratings in continous scale (0-100 percentage scale) and *fit_bim_bins.m* for confidence in discrete rating scale.